BrightSpots/rcv/UserGuide.md

 The Universal Tabulator is a free, open-source application designed to quickly and accurately tabulate ranked choice voting elections using a variety of rules commonly in use in North America.

-The Tabulator requires as input a "contest configuration" file which specifies:
+The Tabulator requires a "contest configuration" file as input, which specifies:
 - Tabulation rule variations to use
 - List of registered candidates
 - One or more cast vote record files
 - Output formatting options (contest name, where to write output files, etc.)

-The Tabulator produces as output:
+The Tabulator produces the following as output:
 - A results spreadsheet including round-by-round vote totals for each candidate and the eventual winner(s)
+- A JSON file containing the same information.
 - An audit report describing how every ballot was counted in each round over the course of the tabulation

 The Tabulator provides an interface for: